terminusdb/terminusdb/README.md

 <br />

 - **Schema Design:** build schemas using a simple JSON format in a client or with our visual schema tool  🚀
-- **Scehma Dvolution:** continue to evolve your scehma as your application grows
+- **Schema Evolution:** continue to evolve your schema as your application grows
 - **Data Ingestion:** ingest data from anywhere
 - **UI Config:** use our [UI library](https://github.com/terminusdb/terminusdb-documents-ui) to generate a custom UI (under active development)
 - **Authentication & Authorization:** simple set up using JWT (tutorial under active development)